 The Andante Card, along with the Porto Card, also offers an unlimited ride option.
 The Andante card offers costs 7 EUR for the 24-hour pass and 15 EUR for the 72-hour pass.
 A one-day Porto Card including transportation costs 13 EUR, while a three-day card costs 25 EUR.

 Ridesharing – Uber is available in Porto but it’s not much cheaper than the taxis.
-Bolt and FreeNow are two other ridesharing apps that are usually cheaper than Uber, but I’d still skip ridesharing altogether if you’re on a budget.
+Bolt and FreeNow are two other ridesharing apps that are usually cheaper than Uber, but I’d still skip ridesharing altogether if you’re on a tight budget.
+Public transportation is cheap.

 Bike rental – Porto is relatively flat so riding a bike is an easy and fun way to see the city.
 Bike rentals cost around 15-22 EUR per day.